ECB's Draghi worried about Fed's independence

-U.S. President Donald Trump's nomination of two controversial candidates to the Fed's board and persistent calls for rate cuts has raised the spectre of government interference, challenging a fundamental tenet of modern central banking.
+U.S. President Donald Trump's nomination of two controversial candidates to the Fed's board and persistent calls for rate cuts has raised the specter of government interference, challenging a fundamental tenet of modern central banking.

 "I’m certainly worried about central bank independence in other countries, especially... in the most important jurisdiction in the world," Draghi said about the United States.